NVIDIA/earth2studio/docs/userguide/advanced/auto.md

 opened_file = package.open("fcn.zip")
 ```

+In this example, when calling open, the asset at `ngc://models/nvidia/modulus/modulus_fcn@v0.2\fcn.zip`
+will be fetched and caches on the local machine.
+A file buffer will then be returned pointing to the cached version of the file.
 The cached path is a directory on the local file system which can be configured via
 environment variables.
 See {ref}`configuration_userguide` section for details.